Skip to Main Content

 Public input

-The commission must make draft maps available for 30 days of public comment.
+The commission must make draft maps available for at least 30 days of public comment.
 [Ariz.
 Const. art.
 IV, pt.
 2, § 1(16)]

 Criteria